scred47/pleezer/README.md

 ### Security

-For information on how security is handled, including how to report vulnerabilities, please refer to the [SECURITY.md](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md) file.
+For information on how security is handled, including how to report vulnerabilities, please refer to the [Security Policy](https://github.com/roderickvd/pleezer/blob/main/SECURITY.md).

 ## Contacting the Author